 The Cost of a Typical Solar System

 A homeowner with a 12 kW system at $2.73 per watt faces a $32,760 gross cost.
-After the federal credit, net cost drops to $22,932.
-Monthly loan payments on that amount determine whether the economics work.
+Monthly loan payments on that full amount — without a federal credit offset — determine whether the economics work in 2026 and beyond.

 Why Financing Knowledge Matters for Lead Quality